zeeguu/web/README.md

 ### Code Conventions

-1. Aim to write understandable code.
-Remember the dicto of Abelson & Sussman: "Programs must be written for people to read, and only incidentally for machines to execute".
+1. Let us try to programs "for people to read, and only incidentally for machines to execute" (Abelson && Sussman)
+2. Naming conventions:

-2. User camelCase for Folder names
+   * camelCase for Folder names;
-3. Use PascalCase for Javascript file names
+   * PascalCase for Javascript file names

 4. Separate styling of styled components in a different file (e.g. Exercises.js and Exercises.js.sc)
-6. When importing styled components: import a full file as `s` then refer to the components as `s.Component` as in the following example.
+5. When importing styled components: import a full file as `s` then refer to the components as `s.Component` as in the following example.
 This makes it clear what's a styled component and what's a normal component